jgauchia/IceNav-v3/README.md

 - [ ] Fix bugs!
 - [ ] Web file server

+## Special thanks to....
+* [@hpsaturn](https://github.com/hpsaturn) Thanks to him and his knowledge, this project is no longer sitting in a drawer :smirk:.
+* [@pcbway](https://github.com/pcbway) for bringing a first prototype of the IceNav PCB to reality :muscle:
+* [@lovyan03](https://github.com/lovyan03/LovyanGFX) for his library; I still have a lot to learn from it.
+* [@lvgl](https://github.com/lvgl/lvgl) for creating an amazing UI
+* And of course, to my family, who supports me through all this development and doesn’t understand why. :kissing_heart: I will never be able to thank you enough for the time you’ve dedicated.

 ## Credits

 * Added support to [Makerfabs ESP32-S3 Parallel TFT with Touch 3.5" ILI9488](https://www.makerfabs.com/esp32-s3-parallel-tft-with-touch-ili9488.html) from [@makerfabs](https://github.com/makerfabs) thanks to [@hpsaturn](https://github.com/hpsaturn) to test it!